Making HTTP Requests to API in Angular – HttpClient and Interceptors

 Each of these methods return an Observable which contains the response content from the API.

-#similarly for other methods#
+// similarly for other methods#

-// var res = this.http.post<Post>(`${this.apiUri}/posts`, post);
+var postResponse = this.http.post<Post>(`${this.apiUri}/posts`, post);

-// var res = this.http.put<Post>(`${this.apiUri}/posts`, post);
+var putResponse = this.http.put<Post>(`${this.apiUri}/posts`, post);

-// var res = this.http.patch<Post>(`${this.apiUri}/posts`, post)
+var patchResponse = this.http.patch<Post>(`${this.apiUri}/posts`, post)

-var res = this.http.get<Post[]>(`${this.apiUri}/posts`);
+var getResponse = this.http.get<Post[]>(`${this.apiUri}/posts`);

-res.subscribe((posts) => {
+getResponse.subscribe((posts) => {

 // posts is an array of Post objects

-In the above code, take for example the getPosts() method which receives all post objects from the database.
-To do this, we call http.get() method with respective API endpoint.
+To do this, we call the http.get() method with respective API endpoint.
 We also pass the type which we’re expecting from this API call, in our case it is an array of Post objects.

-However, since we would want to pass this subscription to the calling component which can subscribe to this and receives data, we return the subscription in our getPosts() method.
 However, we want to maintain a local copy of the Posts array at the service level so that we can trigger events to subscribed components for any changes in this Posts array.
-For this, we want to get hold of the response from the http.get() method, and pass on the subscription once we’re done with our job.
-How do we do this?
-Enter pipe(map()).

-Observable provides pipe() method using which we can temporarily attach to the Observable stream and pass to the next listener after performing some operations.
 Inside pipe() we use the map() which is an RxJs operator. map operator is similar to JavaScript map() method which can help us to map an incoming object into another object.

 Together, we grab the HttpResponse stream which contains a Post[] content and then push the incoming response Post array into our local post array.
-Finally we return the response content so that it goes on to the next listener on the Observable stream.

 this.posts = [...res];